Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 How do I know if my building has a Federal Pacific or Zinsco panel?

 Open the panel door and look at the brand name on the panel interior or on the breakers themselves.
 Federal Pacific panels often have “Stab-Lok” printed on the breakers.
 Zinsco panels may be labeled as “Zinsco” or “GTE-Sylvania” depending on when they were manufactured.
-If you’re uncertain, a licensed electrician can identify the panel type during a brief inspection.
-If your building was constructed or last had its panel replaced between roughly 1950 and 1990 and you’ve never had the panel professionally evaluated, this is worth verifying.
+If you are uncertain, a licensed electrician can identify the panel type during a brief inspection.
+If your building was constructed or last had its panel replaced between roughly 1950 and 1990 and you have never had the panel professionally evaluated, this is worth verifying.

 Can I address electrical fire risks incrementally, or does everything need to be done at once?